sigu-399/gorip/README.md

 // Declares our resource called THING.
 Must match the rip.Resource interface. type ResourceThingGET struct {
 }

+// Used by documentation
+func (r *ResourceThingGET) GetCustomDocumentation() string {
+	return "Some documentation here...
+Thing resource..."
+}

 // Factory, must return an new instance of itself.